 Our seven departments are home to 1,605 graduate students (701 PhD and 904 MS with average GRE Quantitative scores of 751/800).
 In addition to traditional departmental degrees, we offer MS and PhD degrees in Interdisciplinary Telecommunications and an MS degree in Engineering Management.

 Our departments and graduate programs are the highest-ranked in the Rocky Mountain Region by both the National Research Council (NRC) and U.S. News and World Report (USNWR).
 The former is a data-based assessment based on measures of faculty research productivity and impact such as awards and recognition, publications, citations, etc. while the latter is purely reputation-based.
-Four of our programs are ranked in the top 10 or top 10 percent in the U.S. by the NRC, and the college is ranked 34th (20th among publics) among nearly 200 comprehensive engineering colleges by USNWR.
+Three of our programs are ranked in the top 10 or top 10 percent in the U.S. by the NRC, and the college is ranked 34th (20th among publics) among nearly 200 comprehensive engineering colleges by USNWR.